lehoi2195/react-native-zywell-thermal-printer/README.md

 # react-native-zywell-thermal-printer

-Native bridge for Zywell Thermal printer
+Native bridge for Zywell Thermal printer https://www.zywell.net/download

+Compatible with thermal printers, Bluetooth printers, LAN printers, ...

+Since this library serves personal purposes, there will not be many updates.
+If there are any updates, please create a pull request or an issue.
+Thank you.

 ## Installation